CybercentreCanada/assemblyline4_docs/docs/user_manual/results.md

 The first page that will appear when you view a submission is the submission report.
 This page is a high-level summary to allow an analyst to decide if it is worth digging deeper.

 ### General information
-At the top of the report you will find important information such as timestamps, the file type detected, file size, maximum score and various hashes representing the file contents.
+At the top of the report you will find important information such as timestamps, the file type detected, file size, and various hashes representing the file contents.
+The analysis verdict is also given with the maximum score revealed when hovering over the verdict (ie. 'Malicious').

 ![General information](./images/report_gi.png)